 Seurat Technologies secures $99 million in Series-C funding

-WILMINGTON, MA - Seurat Technologies, a 3D metal printing provider, has announced a Series C funding round of $99 million.
+WILMINGTON, MA - Seurat Technologies, a 3D metal printing provider, has announced a $99 million Series C funding round.
 This round was led by NVentures, the venture capital arm of NVIDIA, and Capricorn's Technology Impact Fund, which focuses on climate solutions.
 In addition, new investors such as Honda Motor and Cubit Capital, as well as existing investors such as True Ventures, SIP Global Partners, Porsche Automobil Holding SE, Denso Global, General Motors Ventures, Maniv Mobility LP and Xerox Ventures participated in this funding round.

-Traditional manufacturing processes are responsible for a significant portion of greenhouse gas emissions, particularly in the U.S. where they account for 31% of emissions.
-These processes are time-consuming, hinder innovation, contribute to climate change, and move jobs offshore.
-The Biden administration's investment in green manufacturing and $6 billion commitment to reduce industrial emissions have brought this problem into focus.
+Traditional manufacturing processes are responsible for a significant portion of greenhouse gas emissions, especially in the US where they account for 31% of emissions.
+These processes are time-consuming, hinder innovation, contribute to climate change and move jobs overseas.
+The Biden administration's investments in green manufacturing and the $6 billion commitment to reduce industrial emissions have brought this problem into focus.

-Our mission is to create a green manufacturing industry.
-Our additive manufacturing technology allows our print factories to provide clean production that can compete with conventional production in terms of volume, quality and price.
+Our mission is to create an environmentally friendly manufacturing industry.
+Thanks to our additive manufacturing technology, our print factories can offer clean production that can compete with conventional production in terms of quantity, quality and price.

 James DeMuth, co-founder and CEO of Seurat

-Seurat uses 100% green energy to develop its Area Printing technology, which was developed at Lawrence Livermore National Laboratory.
-This 3D metal printing technology enables precise and environmentally friendly production at scale.
+Seurat utilizes 100% green energy and is developing its Area Printing technology, which was developed at Lawrence Livermore National Laboratory.
+This 3D metal printing technology enables precise and environmentally friendly production on a large scale.
 It has the potential to directly save up to 100 million tons of CO2 by 2030.

-The company plans to build its printing factories at or near customers' sites around the world.
-This will allow parts to be produced closer to demand, shortening supply chains and reducing emissions from transportation and logistics.
+The company plans to set up its printing factories worldwide at or near customer sites.
+This will allow parts to be produced closer to where they are needed, shortening supply chains and reducing emissions from transportation and logistics.

 Accelerated computing power opens up new opportunities in the manufacturing industry and paves the way to sustainability